quyendang/OpenCore-Guide/README.md

 * ConsoleBehaviousUI: Set to Text for most systems.

 ** You won't be able to boot with Open Core Bootloader If you do not set **YES** at UsePicker.
-** If you want to make macOS the default boot disk, set 'System Preferences > Startup Disk > (macOS boot disk)' as the default boot disk.
+** If you want to make macOS the default boot disk, set 'System Preferences > Startup Disk > (Your preferred OS disk)' as the default boot disk.

 **Debug**:
 * DisableWatchDog: (May need to be set to yes if macOS is stalling while logging to file is enabled).
 * Target: Logging level.
-67 enables full logging to screen and file. (find log file on root of EFI partition).
+75 enables full logging to screen and file. (find log file on root of EFI partition).
 0 fully disables boot log.
+(Debug Release of OpenCore maybe required for BugTracker with -keepsyms as boot-arg)

 **Security**:
 * RequireSignature: See detailed explanation in configuration.pdf
 * RequireVault: For now choose NO.
 * ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

-**Tools**: Used for running boot time tools like clearing NVRAM, or memtest86.
+**Tools**: Used for running boot time tools like clearing NVRAM, EFIShell or memtest86.
 Enable if required.

 ![Misc](https://i.imgur.com/tpr1OcL.png)